 - Nationwide has instructed the Land Registry to do so

-What does commercial conveyancing in Burnham On Crouch cover?
+How does conveyancing in Burnham On Crouch differ for newly converted properties?

 Most buyers of new build residence in Burnham On Crouch contact us having been asked by the seller to exchange contracts and commit to the purchase even before the house is finished.
 This is because house builders in Burnham On Crouch usually purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Burnham On Crouch or who has acted in the same development.